5 Things to Know About Covering and Camouflaging Vitiligo

 Erika Page is the Founder and Editor of Living Dappled.…

-Are you new to covering and camouflaging vitiligo?
+New to covering and camouflaging vitiligo?
 There’s a lot to know about the types of beauty products on the market and how they work – or don’t.
-It’s easy to get overwhelmed – and we want to help.
+If you aren’t sure where to start, we want to help.
 Here’s your guide of things to know about covering and camouflaging.

 There’s a difference between makeup, tanners and camouflages